Trump's nominee to replace Kavanaugh wrote that date rape victims were partly responsible if they'd been drinking

 It’s fitting that Trump nominated Rao to fill Kavanaugh’s seat on the powerful DC Circuit Court of Appeals, given that Kavanaugh was just embroiled in historically contentious Supreme Court confirmation hearings for his own behavior at Yale and at other points in his youth.

 Rao’s early writings haven’t aged well and are likely to become an issue at her confirmation hearing.
-The White House was forced to withdraw another one of Trump’s nominees to a federal circuit court, Ryan Bounds, after the emergence of his controversial undergraduate writings at Stanford in which he disparaged multiculturalism and race-focused organizations.
+The White House was forced to withdraw another one of Trump’s nominees to a federal circuit court, Ryan Bounds, after the emergence of his controversial undergraduate writings at Stanford University, in which he disparaged multiculturalism and race-focused organizations.
 Bounds’ youthful college work is not so different from Rao’s.

 She denounced multiculturalism as a divisive force and wrote a number of articles complaining about the existence of ethnic cultural houses on the Yale campus.
 In one piece she wrote, headlined “Separate, But More Than Equal,” Rao and a co-author suggested that minority students were getting an unfair advantage by having special deans devoted to helping them.
 The notion that racism and sexism are no longer big social problems permeated Rao’s writing.
 In one piece in the Free Press headlined “Submission, Silence, Mediocracy,” she wrote, “Myths of sexual and racial oppression propogate [sic] themselves, create hysteria and finally lead to the formation of some whining new group.
 One can only hope to scream, ‘Perspective, just a little perspective, dahling!'”

 Rao’s views on affirmative action and multiculturalism don’t seem to have changed much since she was in college.
-After graduating from the University of Chicago law school, she clerked for Justice Clarence Thomas, who also has a dim view of affirmative action.
+After graduating from the University of Chicago Law School, she clerked for Justice Clarence Thomas, who also has a dim view of affirmative action.
 In 2009, Rao testified at the confirmation hearing of Supreme Court Justice Sonia Sotomayor and questioned the nominee’s ability to be objective as a judge because of Sotomayor’s suggestion that a “wise Latina” may come to better decisions from the bench than a white man.

 As an undergrad, Rao was a champion of individual rights and elitist meritocracy.
 In a review of William Henry’s In Defense of Elitism, she wrote, “In this age of affirmative action, women’s rights, special rights for the handicapped and welfare for the indigent and lazy, elitism is a forgotten and embarrassing concept.
 Elitist ideals and social hierarchies are something from an unenlightened past.
 In our new feel-good era, everybody is okay, and political and academic standards can adjust to accommodate anyone.”